Ampli Energy: History

 Ampli Energy was founded on 15 May 2025, by Discovery and Sasol, launching at the Discovery headquarters in Sandton.
 At the time, Sasol had 75 years of experience in the South African energy sector, and Discovery had been operating in the financial services space for 33 years.
 Discovery already had an energy wheeling platform, offered through its Discovery Green subsidiary, which was founded in 2023.

 As South Africa’s largest producer of renewable energy, Sasol ensured supply at launch for Ampli by leveraging its 69 MW Msenge Emoyeni wind farm in the Eastern Cape.
 Through a 20-year power purchase agreement, Sasol acts as the contracted off-taker, with the wind farm already delivering clean power into the national grid, and directly to Ampli Energy’s first clients.

-Around the time of its launch launch, Ampli had clients including global fast-casual dining chain Nando’s, online florist NetFlorist, automotive company Hatfield Motor Group, luggage and apparel manufacturer Sealand Gear, certain Sasol gas stations, and numerous NGOs, such as Reach for a Dream and the Nelson Mandela Children's Hospital.
+Around the time of its launch, Ampli had clients including global fast-casual dining chain Nando’s, online florist NetFlorist, automotive company Hatfield Motor Group, luggage and apparel manufacturer Sealand Gear, certain Sasol gas stations, and numerous NGOs, such as Reach for a Dream and the Nelson Mandela Children's Hospital.

 Ampli also had major clients through Discovery Green around the former's time of launch, including platinum miner Impala Platinum (Implats), hospitality group The Capital Hotels, lime mining company KP Lime, and real estate companies Balwin Properties and Fortress Real Estate Investments.

 Head of Discovery Green, Andre Nepgen, confirmed that the 5-year Implats contract will supply 90% of the electricity needs for Impala Refineries in Springs, Gauteng, reducing the operation’s Scope 2 greenhouse gas emissions by more than 852,000 tons over the contract period, and delivering 130,000 MWh of electricity per year, at a tariff that is decoupled from Eskom’s rising prices.
 The first wheeled electricity for Implats is expected by the end of 2026.

 The 10-year KP Lime contract will supply 90% of the energy needs of the company's Bowden mine, in the Northern Cape, supplying 54,000 MWh of green electricity per year.

 Nepgen also stated that the other initial customers were confirmed to have long-term agreements of between 10 and 15 years.

 Present at the launch event was Minister of Electricity and Energy Kgosientsho Ramokgopa, who emphasized the importance of readily available and affordable green electricity for a country's growth, and said that South Africa needs to ensure energy security and energy access.